DrPickle3/EliteCoach/EliteCoach/README.md

 ## terminals

 You have to have the virtual Android Emulator opened before starting the terminals.
-Open Android Studio -> More actions -> Virtual something
+Open Android Studio -> More actions -> Virtual Device Manager

 First terminal in EliteCoach/EliteCoach/android for the build